jpartlow/workstation/README.md

 ## Description

 This module will bootstrap a fresh development vm or laptop into a known state suitable for PE management development.
-Should be useable for Ubuntu 18.04 or Centos 7.
+The base workstation classes should be useable for Ubuntu 18.04 or Centos 7.
+The workstation::k8s classes are specific to el7 atm.

 Currently this is my way of capturing set up for an Ubuntu 18.04 dev box, so that I can recreate my dev environment automatically, either to restore on a new laptop or to do dev work from a vm.
 Intention is to allow me to work with new/clean configuration without risking my current dev environment's stability for handling day to day work items.
-From there can be expanded to other platforms (notably OSX) for onboarding, or throw away development testing.
+From there it could be expanded to other platforms (perhaps OSX) for onboarding, or throw away development testing.

 The module makes use of Bolt to manage the workstation.
-The workstation::manage plan (in plans/manage.pp) uses apply_prep to get puppet-agent installed on the node, and then can apply 'include workstation' building the catalog locally (after a `bolt puppetfile install` has installed dependencies), and then shipping it to remote workstation and applying it there.
+The workstation::manage plan (in plans/manage.pp) uses apply_prep to get puppet-agent installed on the node, and then can apply whatever class list it's given via hiera and the 'workstation::profiles' array to manage the node(s).

-Configuration of the module is handled by Hiera, through data/nodes matching the target's clientcert (see below for details)
+Configuration of the module is handled by Hiera, through data/nodes matching the target's clientcert (see below for details).

 ## Setup